Nonperfect Carrollian Fluids Through Holography: Carrollian Limits

 with norm $g_{(0)}(u,u)=-\upkappa^{2}$, defines the decomposition for the boundary Cotton-York and stress tensor \cite{Campoleoni:2023fug} with descendants

 and the components of the boundary radiative vector are

 One can check that in general the boundary Cotton-York tensor is linearly independent of the holographic stress tensor.
-Then, the non-radiative sector of the family of solutions corresponds to the case in which the radiative vector is trivial.
-Notice that for a time-independent solution there are still non-zero components for the radiative vector.
-Finally, using \eqref{SprodEq} we find that, there is no first-order entropy production at the boundary fluid
+Therefore, the non-radiative sector of this family of solutions corresponds to the case in which the radiative vector is trivial.
+Notice that for a time-independent solution there are still non-zero components of the radiative vector.
+Finally, using \eqref{SprodEq} we find that there is no first-order entropy production in the boundary fluid

-off-shell.
-Notice that although radiation is present, the dual fluid still posses a conserved entropy current.
+off shell.
+Notice that although radiation is present, the dual fluid still possesses a conserved entropy current.
 See \cite{Ciambelli:2017wou} for a discussion.

 We now proceed to study the ultralocal flat limit $\upkappa\to0$.
-The field of observers is given by $\upnu = \partial_u$~, with dual clock-form $\upmu = -\d u$, with trivial Ehresemann connection, such that the Carrollian shear, vorticity, and acceleration remains trivial.
-The only nontrivial coefficients of the Chtonian expansion are Carroll-covariant and are given by
+The field of observers is given by $\upnu = \partial_u$, with dual clock form $\upmu = -\d u$, with trivial Ehresmann connection, such that the Carrollian shear, vorticity, and acceleration remain trivial.
+The only nontrivial coefficients of the expansion are Carroll-covariant and are given by